blevesearch/bleve/docs/sort_facet.md

 		</td>
 	</tr>
 	<tr align="center">
-		<td>DocValues used for field “dolor” and “lorem”.
-Field Mapping for “dolor” and “lorem” may enable docValues.</td>
+		<td>DocValues used for field "dolor" and "lorem".
+Field Mapping for "dolor" and "lorem" may enable docValues.</td>
-		<td>DocValues used for field “dolor” and “ipsum”.
-Field Mapping for “dolor” and “ipsum” may enable docValues.</td>
+		<td>DocValues used for field "dolor" and "ipsum".
+Field Mapping for "dolor" and "ipsum" may enable docValues.</td>
 	</tr>
 </table>
 </div>